with instructors Maria Elena Cuervo-Lorens and Estelle Kurier

 By Therese Eley, Marketing Services

-When the world first went into lockdown last March, we at Continuing Studies at UVic were already in the midst of delivering our spring courses and planning our course selections for September.
+When the world first went into lockdown [in March 2020], we at Continuing Studies at UVic were already in the midst of delivering our spring courses and planning our course selections for September.
 It seemed as though the whole world had suddenly come to a crashing halt.

 All face-to-face classes were immediately cancelled.
 Several of our professional programs were able to proceed as scheduled, as many of them were already being offered online, but for our community programming, we had virtually no online course offerings.
 Historically, our community programming had predominantly been taught through face-to-face delivery styles, but now that left our entire audience of community learners out of luck.